Beyond the 3D Printer: 10 Ways To Demonstrate Learning with Makers Empire

 4. Use the 3D Viewer

-If your students are using Microsoft devices, it’s worth checking out the 3D viewer that comes as a default feature of Microsoft Windows 10 has a program which can display and manipulate GLB files downloaded from Makers Empire.
+If your students are using Microsoft devices, it’s worth checking out the 3D viewer.
+Microsoft Windows 10 has a program that can display and manipulate GLB files downloaded from Makers Empire.
 This program allows you to enable Mixed Reality mode, where your 3D models can immersed in the real world.

 5. Use the Replayer Tool